 Any conduct that is defined as Title IX Sexual Harassment, Retaliation or Intimidation under this policy is considered prohibited conduct.
 Respondents who are alleged to have violated this policy will be charged with one or more of the following types of Title IX Sexual Harassment:

-- M. Sexual Assault:
+M. Sexual Assault:

-- v.
-Rape
+- Rape

-- vi.
-Fondling
+- Fondling

-- vii.
-Incest
+- Incest

-- viii.
-Statutory Rape
+- Statutory Rape

 - N. Quid Pro Quo Sexual Harassment

-- O. Sexual Harassment
+- o.
+Sexual Harassment

 - P. Dating Violence

 - Q. Domestic Violence

 - R. Stalking

-- S. Retaliation
+- s.
+Retaliation

 - T. Intimidation

 Retaliation and Intimidation